GameFoundry/bsf/README.md

 # BansheeEngine

 A free & modern multi-platform game development toolkit.
 It aims to provide simple yet powerful environment for creating games and other graphical applications.
-A wide range of features are offered, ranging from a math and utility library, to DirectX 11 and OpenGL render systems all the way to asset processing, fully featured editor and C# scripting.
+A wide range of features are available, ranging from a math and utility library, to DirectX 11 and OpenGL render systems all the way to asset processing, fully featured editor and C# scripting.

+Banshee aims to become a standard in game development by providing rock solid implementations of known and widely used techniques while also being flexible enough to implement constantly changing cutting edge techniques.
+Built from ground up to be a modern library using modern design principles.
+Everything is modular, layered and decoupled as much as possible, making it easier to modify, replace or add functionality.
+Platform specific functionality is kept at a minimum making porting as easy as possible.
+Additionally every non-trivial method, class and field is documented.

+On top of the powerful and flexible C++ core lies a fully featured editor and a C# scripting system.
+C# scripting makes your development easier by giving you access to the entire .NET library, along with fast iterations times while being safe and easy to write.
+Editor is fully extensible with the help of C# scripting so you may customize it for exact needs of your project.

-## Download
+## Download/Install

-Along with the source you will need these dependencies (Extract to the same folder as the source code):
+To get Banshee to run you will need to check out the source code either from GitHub or download the source code package below.
+Additionally you will need dependencies only available for download below.
+Dependencies should be extracted in the same folder as the root folder of the project (they share folder structure so it should be easy to see what goes where).

+To compile Banshee you will need Visual Studio 2013 (Express version will work, but earlier Visual Studio versions will not).
+Other Windows compilers might work but have not been tested.
+Support for more platforms and compilers will become available with time.

 [Download dependencies] (http://nolinkyet)

-Or download the combined package:
 [Download source + dependencies] (http://nolinkyet)

 ## Features (currently available)